National Sports Center: Schwan Super Rink

+The Herb Brooks Training Center (HBTC) is a hockey training center used for both off-ice and on-ice skills training protocols.
+The facility has many off-ice hockey specific training stations, including a skating treadmill.
+The HBTC is run and operated by the Flexx Hockey Institute of Training (FHIT).
+FHIT offers memberships to the HBTC and year-round training programs.

 Blaine Baseball Stadium

 As part of the 105th Avenue Redevelopment Project, a new 5,000-seat multi-use stadium broke ground November 2024.
 The city hopes to be associated with an MLB partner league.